 The RBOC shall support toll account interoperability with external toll operators for both Transponder and video toll accounts, and be able to exchange data with other agencies and DMVs.
-The Joint Board intends to cast the interoperability net as widely as possible and will be compliant with respect to federal surface transportation legislation.
+The Joint Board intends to cast the interoperability net as widely as possible and will be compliant with MAP-21 or its successor with respect to federal surface transportation legislation.